 I topped it with whole milk instead of cream to lighten it up a bit.
 My whole 5 minutes of work paid off with a sweet cold coffee drink that rivaled what I could buy at a coffee shop.

-My second frappe (not shown) was made with the minimum duration of shaking suggested, 1 minute.
+My second frappe (shown in the main photo) was made with the minimum duration of shaking suggested, 1 minute.
 I still ended up with thick coffee foam, just slightly less than with the 2-minute shake.
 I’ve continued making them with the 1 minute of shaking since the results were just as good.
 And that whole non-morning person thing I have going on.